MatiasG19/refuel-tracker/README.md

 ## Features

-- Easy to use
+- Easy to use interface with quick bottom navigation
 - Track multiple vehicles
 - Support for different fuel consumption units
-- See your fuel consuption for each refuel
+- See your fuel consumption for each refuel
 - Display all your data in nice graphs
-- View and edit your past refuels or add forgotten ones
+- View and edit your refuels or add past ones
 - Backup data in text format

 ## Getting started